FreeBSD is an amazing operating system

 - FreeBSD has both the UFS and ZFS filesystems in the base install.

 - FreeBSD comes with the rich storage system GEOM.

 - FreeBSD also has geli which is a block device-layer disk encryption system that uses the GEOM disk framework.

 - FreeBSD service handling is very simple.
 Each service, whether part of the base system or installed from a port, comes with a script that is responsible for starting and stopping the service (and often some other options).
 Default scripts reside in a default directory with default settings, like

 /etc/default/rc.conf, but all settings can be overwritten by using

-The FreeBSD rc system that reads the configuration file understands dependencies between services and it can automatically launch them in parallel, or wait until one is finished before starting the things that it needs.
-You get all of the benefits of a modern configuration system, without a complex interface.
+The FreeBSD rc system that reads the configuration file understands dependencies between services and it can automatically launch them, or wait until one is finished before starting the services that it needs.
+You get all of the benefits of a modern configuration system without a complex interface.

 As mentioned previously, because FreeBSD is a real multi-purpose operating system with many different use cases, FreeBSD is very flexible and tuneable.
 Whether you want to run FreeBSD on your desktop computer or on your server, it provides many tuneable options that enables you to make it very performant.
 The options set out-of-the box may not suit your needs exactly, but then FreeBSD provides lots of documentation on how to get it to work as you need, and it provides a very helpful community with many people who has experience in dealing with many different situations and problems.